 Please remember that you must have your permit on you at all times within the designated area.
 To make things easier for you, you can simply take a screenshot of your permit and keep it on your phone.
 Then you can show the Ranger if you are asked so there is no need to print it out if you don’t want to.
 We hope you enjoy this new streamlined process!

 Today there is an extensive network of roads and old logging tracks through the regenerating bush and pine trees of the Akatarawa Forest.
 The main four wheel drive roads through the forests are open to the public for quad and trail biking, and there is a trail bike zone through the forest.
 Trail bikes are not allowed elsewhere in the forest or in the other regional parks.

 All casual trail bikers must have individual permits.
 Greater Wellington issues these permits at no charge.
-Contact the Upper Hutt office for your permit or apply online.
+Apply for your trail biking permit.

 There is a 30km per hour speed limit in the forest.
 Casual two- and four-wheel drive off-road racing, scrambling, motocross, and competitive riding or driving is not permitted.

 Trail biking is not permitted in ecologically sensitive zones such as:

 Greater Wellington and the Akatarawa Recreation Access Committee (ARAC) have agreed guidelines for motorised recreation in the forest to help protect the environment, other recreational users and adjoining landowners.
 Your co-operation with this code will impact directly on the future access of motorised recreational users to this area – please respect it.

 Leave Maungakotukutuku Road and climb up Perhams Road to Titi Ridge.
 Turn right and ride around an 8 km loop through exotic forest to the headwaters of the Whakatiki River.
 Follow Hydro Valley and Whakatiki Road back to Titi Road.
 Return down Perhams Road to Maungakotukutuku Valley.